Crystalline phases and devil's staircase in qubit spin ice: Structure factors

 \subsection{Comparison with the structure factors in the artificial quantum 6-vertex model}

 We can now compare our zero-temperature results for the structure factors with those observed in the artificial quantum spin-ice experiment.
 Our magnetic structure factor $\tilde{S}(\mathbf{q})$ should correspond to that in the "strong coupling" regime in Fig.~2 in Ref.~\onlinecite{King2021} ($J=J_{\text{MAX}}$ in their notation), where the frequencies (densities) of type-III and IV vertices are negligible.
-We shall bear in mind that the experiment dealt with a system with open boundary conditions while we work with periodic boundary conditions.
+We shall bear in mind that the experiment dealt with a system with open boundary conditions at finite temperature while we work with periodic boundary conditions at zero temperature.

 Let us start with the topmost row in Fig.~2 in Ref.~\onlinecite{King2021}, the "degenerate ice" with $J_\perp/J_\|=1$.
 At this point, the observed $N_{\text{I}}: N_{\text{II}} = 1:2$ ratio between the number of type-I and II vertices corresponds to their statistical weights, as the local Hilbert space on a site consists of two type-I and four type-II vertices, so neither of the vertices is favored in this case.
 The same ratio also occurs at the RK-point, where the ground state wave function is an equal-amplitude superposition of the allowed vertex configurations.
 We find excellent agreement with our Fig.~\ref{fig:SQneutron}(d) regarding the overall distribution of the weight.
 However, there is one notable difference: the pinch points at the $\mathbf{Q} = (2n_x \pi, 2 n_y \pi)$ show no weights in our Fig.~\ref{fig:SQneutron}(d), while in Ref.~\onlinecite{King2021} they are finite.
 A possible resolution of this discrepancy is that the weight at the center of the pinch point comes from finite flux sectors.
 The $\langle n_{\text{II}}\rangle_{(0,0)}/ \langle n_{\text{I}}\rangle_{(0,0)} \approx 1.631$ in Eq.~(\ref{eq:nIInIratio}) also supports this idea, to recover the measured $\langle n_{\text{II}}\rangle/\langle n_{\text{I}}\rangle \approx 2$ we shall take into account other flux sectors as well.
-We also note that the same structure factor is observed at high temperatures in Ref.~\onlinecite{Rougemaille2021} in Fig.~3(c).
+However, it is also possible that the temperature was so high that it concealed the quantum fluctuations and the complete disorder is a consequence of the almost identical Boltzmann-weights of ice rule configurations.
+Ref.~\onlinecite{Rougemaille2021} studied this case with classical Monte Carlo and noted the same structure factor.